7 new COVID-19 cases recorded

-Kaieteur News – The Health Ministry on Friday reported that within the last assessed 24-hour period, seven new COVID-19 infections were recorded, bringing the total number of confirmed cases in the country to 71,311.
+Kaieteur News – The Health Ministry on Tuesday reported that the within the last assessed 24-hour period, a total of seven new COVID-19 cases were recorded, bringing the total number of confirmed cases to 71,322.

-The news cases were recorded in Region 4 – six cases and Region 6 – one case.
+The cases were recorded in three Regions: Region Two – 1, Region Three – 2 and Region – 4.

-The Ministry’s dashboard revealed too that five persons are in institutional isolation and 100 are in home isolation.
+According to the Ministry’s dashboard, five persons are in institutional isolation and 74 are in home isolation.

-Kaieteur News – When Rohee announced that he had published his autobiography, I had to read it for two reasons.
-We... more
+Kaieteur News – Journalist, Leonard Gildarie and I for more than two months now have been doing a thrice weekly programme... more

-Kaieteur News – There has long been the recognition amongst the Political Leaders of Guyana, that race and ethnicity... more
+Kaieteur News – The fisherfolk who are each receiving a fishing grant of G$150,000 should be very circumspect in cheering... more

-By Sir Ronald Sanders Kaieteur News – There are intermittent squabbles in the Permanent Council of the Organization... more
+By Sir Ronald Sanders Kaieteur News – “Every bullet, every bomb, every shell that hits a target in Ukraine, hits... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.